BonnieC/TransformationClassRepo/README.md

 # TransformationClassRepo
-Thie is a repo for my class
+This is a repo for my class